-AC7830Z Mixed Media - Curriculum A
+AC7832Z Mixed Media I- Curriculum H

-This studio course is designed for students who want to explore a wide variety of media and techniques in the area of sculpture (3D) as well as projects that integrate 2D and 3D processes.
-Materials and techniques include handbuilding in clay, assemblage, wire, found object construction, installations, public art, fiber arts, environmental art, puppet making and other traditional and non-traditional methods of art making.
+Mixed Media is designed for students who want to explore a wide variety of techniques in the area of sculpture (3D) as well as projects that integrate 2D and 3D processes.
+Materials and techniques include assemblage, wire, found object construction, installations, public art, fiber arts, puppet making and other traditional and non-traditional methods of art making.
 Students are introduced to contemporary and historical artists and issues in visual art across cultures.
-Students work both independently and collaboratively to complete creative works ready for critique and exhibition.
+They work both independently and collaboratively to complete creative works ready for critique and exhibition.
+Students are expected to maintain a digital portfolio for documentation of their process, write about and engage in research related to their own work and the art of others.
+Prerequisites: None